Medically reviewed by Drugs.com. Last updated on Jun 4, 2022.

-Ropivacaine is a local anesthetic given by injection to cause loss of feeling before and during surgery or labor and delivery.
-It does not cause loss of consciousness.
+Ropivacaine injection is used to cause numbness or loss of feeling in patients before and during surgery or labor and delivery.
+It is also used to relieve acute pain.
+Ropivacaine is a local anesthetic and does not cause loss of consciousness.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of ropivacaine injection in the pediatric population.
 Safety and efficacy have not been established.